Children in the Gaza war: Sniper killings

 In February 2024, an American doctor returning from the Gaza Strip wrote an op-ed in the Los Angeles Times stating that she had witnessed children being deliberately targeted by Israeli snipers, writing, "On one occasion, a handful of children, all about ages 5 to 8, were carried to the emergency room by their parents.
 All had single sniper shots to the head...
 None of these children survived."
 A Canadian doctor returning from a week in Gaza stated she had seen crimes against humanity, including small children "dying of hunger, bombs, sniper shots."
 Israeli drone footage released in March 2024 showed Israeli snipers killing an unarmed boy in Jabalia.
 In April 2024, doctors said they were seeing "a steady stream of children, elderly people and others who were clearly not combatants with single bullet wounds to the head or chest."

 Dr. Mark Perlmutter, an American doctor working in Gaza, stated Israeli snipers were targeting children, stating, "No toddler gets shot twice by mistake by the 'world's best sniper.'
 And they're dead-center shots."
 In August 2024, an American doctor returning from Gaza stated, "We had kids shot in the chest and shot in the head – in other words, clearly deliberate, clearly targeted".
 In October 2024, The New York Times reported compiled testimony from 44 doctors, nurses, and paramedics who treated multiple cases of preteen children with gunshot wounds to the head or chest in Gaza.
 Inquiries sent to the IDF regarding the experiences of these health care workers received a statement from a spokesperson that did not directly confirm whether investigations into the shootings of preteen children had been conducted or if any soldiers faced disciplinary action for firing at them.
 In response to claims alleging that the report was based on "fabricated evidence", The New York Times issued a statement defending the integrity of the piece, emphasizing that it had undergone rigorous editing and verification, including consultations with experts and the use of supporting photographs, which they deemed "too horrific for publication."

 De Volkskrant interviewed 17 doctors who had volunteered during the Gaza war.
 Fifteen of them reported seeing children with "a single gunshot wound to the head and/or chest."
 These doctors reported seeing 114 children injured this way.
 In response, former Commander of the Royal Netherlands Army Mart de Kruif told the paper, "If you're seeing a high number of gunshot wounds to the chest area and the head, that’s not collateral damage – that’s deliberate targeting."
 In one documented case, a girl was reportedly shot and killed while in her mother's arms.

+In June 2026, a 94-page report by the UN Independent International Commission of Inquiry on the Occupied Palestinian Territory concluded there were reasonable grounds to determine that Israeli forces directly targeted children in Gaza using snipers and quadcopter drones.